The ABCDEFG of Little Strings: -type Triality

-{where the number of nodes in the quiver is given by $n$.
-The rank of the gauge groups is $d_{a}$.
-Although only finitely many rows of the Young diagrams are non-zero, we let $i$ to run to infinity keeping in mind after a finite value of $i$, $\mu^{a}_{I,i}$'s vanish.
+where the number of nodes in the quiver is given by $n$, and rank of the $a$-th node is given by $d_{a}$.
+The variable $i$ denotes the $i$-th row of the Young diagram.
+Note that only a finite number of rows is nonzero in a given diagram; we let $i$ tun ro infinity, with the understanding that $\mu^{a}_{I,i}$ vanishes when $i$ becomes greater than the number of rows.
 Sometimes we prefer to suppress one or both subscrpits to avoid cumbersome notation and hope that our notation will be clear from the context.
-The gauge theory partition function will depend on more parameters than just $q$ and $t$; as we reviewed in Section \ref{ssec:ade}, there are gauge couplings $\tau$'s, which come from certain moduli of the $(2,0)$ theory in six dimensions; there are also fundamental hypermultiplets masses, which originate from the positions of non-compact D5 branes on ${\cal C}$, and Coulomb moduli, which are the positions of the compact D5 branes on ${\cal C}$.} {In \cite{Kimura:2017hez}, it is shown that the contributions for different multiplets at the node $a$ depend also on the integer $r_{a}$.
-For our purposes, we assign the integer $r_a=1,2, \,\mbox{or} \; 3$ at every gauge node $a$ in the quiver.
-The fixed point contributions $I_{5d,\{\mu\}}$ generically have the following form:}
+The gauge theory partition function will depend on more parameters than just $q$ and $t$; as we reviewed in Section \ref{ssec:ade}, there are gauge couplings $\tau_a$, which come from certain moduli of the $(2,0)$ theory in six dimensions; there are also fundamental hypermultiplets masses, which originate from the positions of non-compact D5 branes on ${\cal C}$, and Coulomb moduli, which are the positions of the compact D5 branes on ${\cal C}$.